Updated 3 July 2023

-The Education Maintenance Allowance (EMA) scheme provides financial support for 16-19 year olds who stay on in full time, non-advanced education after their statutory school leaving date.
+The Education Maintenance Allowance (EMA) scheme provides financial support for 16-19 year olds - from low income families - who stay on in full time, non-advanced education after their statutory school leaving date.

 The EMA is a weekly allowance of £30 payable to eligible young people who have achieved 100% attendance per week.
 It is payable in arrears, generally on a two weekly basis.

 The EMA Policy document is available and provides more information regarding EMA, including eligibility criteria.
 You can also read our FAQs to help answer some questions you may have regarding this scheme.